Shekinah Church – Our 53rd Year

 Agreed upon by the Assembly of Divines at Westminster, with the assistance of commissioners from the Church of Scotland, as a part of the covenanted uniformity in religion between the Churches of Christ in the kingdoms of Scotland, England, and Ireland and approved Anno 1648, by the General Assembly of the Church of Scotland, to be a directory for catechising such as have made some proficiency in the knowledge of the grounds of religion, with The Proofs from the Scripture.
 Assembly at Edinburgh, July 2, 1648.
 Sess.
 10. Act approving the Larger Catechism.

-Is the word of God to be read by all?
+By whom is the word of God to be preached?

-How is the word of God to be read?
+How is the word of God to be preached by those that are called thereunto?

 The Apostles’ Creed